-Please call ahead before heading out!
+Please call ahead or check their website before heading out!
 Some days they may need to close early if they get picked out or if they need to close to allow for ripening.

 Address: 8660 Blue Ridge Drive, Blue Ridge

-Mercier is not just for apple picking; we love their summer berries too!
+Mercier Orchards in Blue Ridge is not just for apple picking; we love their summer berries too!

 Address: 1371 Union Church Rd., Watkinsville

-With eight varieties of irrigated blueberries at $2.25 a pound, Miller Blueberry Farm near Athens is a great place for your family to pick their fill.
-Miller Blueberry Farm is a certified bee-friendly farm, with no pesticide used on the berries.
+With eight varieties of irrigated blueberries at $2.50 per pound, Miller’s Blueberry Farm near Athens is a great place for your family to pick their fill.
+Miller’s Blueberry Farm is a certified bee-friendly farm, with no pesticide used on the berries.

 The farm is open from mid-June to mid-August, and opens at 7:30 a.m.
-Their closing times vary depending on weather and crop conditions — but they keep a calendar updated on their website and update Facebook.
+Their closing times vary depending on weather and crop conditions — but they keep a calendar updated on their website.
 They’re closed on Sundays and Mondays.

 Buckets with liners provided for picking — the liner can be removed so you can transport your berries home.
 Checks, cash, and Venmo accepted.